dhavap/Python-Back-End-Live-Project/README.md

 I have included descriptions of the stories I worked on below, along with screenshots of my code snippets from the project.I have also included some files containing the full code I created for this project in this repository.

+## Tech used
+For this story, I used Python, Django, and Beautiful Soup.
+Azure Devops was used to manage the project.
+The IDE used was Visual Studio Code.

+##Features
-## Web Scraping
+### Web Scraping
 I was tasked with extracting data from a Wikipedia page on the timeline of space exploration.
 I created a dropdown list allowing users to select the decade of space exploration they wished to view.
-I used Beautiful Soup to parse and extract the relevant data from the webpage.
+Upon receiving user input, I then used Beautiful Soup to parse and extract the relevant data from the webpage.
+This was a new technology I had to learn to complete this story.
 I then used Pandas to create a table out of the parsed data and rendered this table display on the result page.

 ```